 We quickly discovered that, while safely supporting the piece, the mounting board and travel frame combination was vibration-sensitive.
 Anyone walking near the piece during the 10-minute data collection period caused a few microns of movement of the thangka, enough to affect the focus and thus cause visible jumps in the spectral data.
 Adding to this, most of the thangka floats slightly above the surface of the backing – the lower roller holds it away from the mounting board, and it tended to ‘breathe’ slightly with shifts in air currents in the room.

 Despite the challenges of the alignment process, over a very full day we were able to successfully test the light sensitivity of all the elements of interest on the thangka, and as a bonus, documented the use of an uncommon purple plant-based colorant in the painting.
 Many of the textile elements did indeed prove to be highly sensitive to light, making us particularly glad we could provide concrete findings that will enable this very special piece to be exhibited safely.

-You can see this item in person when the upcoming exhibition Collecting Memories: Treasures from the Library of Congress opens in late 2023 and read more about the MFT that PRTD did in preparation for the exhibit here.
+You can see this item in person when the upcoming exhibition Collecting Memories: Treasures from the Library of Congress opens in late 2023 and read more about the MFT that PRTD did in preparation for the exhibit here and here.